apache/tvm/docs/dev/pass_infra.rst

       friend class tvm::With<PassContext>;
     };

-    struct RelayPassContextThreadLocalEntry {
+    struct PassContextThreadLocalEntry {
       /*! \brief The default pass context. */ PassContext default_context;
       /*! \brief The current pass context. */ std::stack<PassContext> context_stack;
-      RelayPassContextThreadLocalEntry() {
+      PassContextThreadLocalEntry() {
         default_context = PassContext(make_node<PassContextNode>());
       }
     };

-    /*! \brief The thread-local store to hold the pass context. */ typedef dmlc::ThreadLocalStore<RelayPassContextThreadLocalEntry>
+    /*! \brief The thread-local store to hold the pass context. */ typedef dmlc::ThreadLocalStore<PassContextThreadLocalEntry>
-         RelayPassContextThreadLocalStore;
+         PassContextThreadLocalStore;

 Pass Constructs
 ^^^^^^^^^^^^^^^

-The pass infra is designed in a hierarchical manner, and it could work at different granularities of Relay programs.
+The pass infra is designed in a hierarchical manner, and it could work at different granularities of Relay/tir programs.
 A pure virtual class ``PassNode`` is introduced to serve as the base of the different optimization passes.
-This class contains several virtual methods that must be implemented by the subclasses at the level of modules, functions, or sequences of passes..
+This class contains several virtual methods that must be implemented by the subclasses at the level of modules, functions, or sequences of passes.

 .. code:: c++

-    class PassNode : RelayNode {
+    class PassNode : Object {
       virtual PassInfo Info() const = 0;
       virtual Module operator()(const IRModule& mod
                                 const PassContext& pass_ctx) const = 0;